 Inferential Data: This is retained indefinitely.
 It includes aggregated and synthetic data derived from the analysis of the other data categories.

+10.2.
 Ongoing Monitoring

-After executing a Data Transfer Agreement (DTA), ongoing monitoring ensures compliance with the agreement's terms, including periodic reviews and audits if necessary.
+After executing a Data Transfer Agreement (DTA), ongoing monitoring, including periodic reviews and audits if necessary, ensures compliance with the agreement's terms.